 Migrated as JPEG.
 (Limitation: Versions are downloaded but all of them have the same content)

 Migrated as PDF.
 (Limitation: Versions not supported)

-Note that OneDrive data may not be accessible for a few days after migration, due to OneDrive's crawling and indexing process.
-We suggest having your users log in immediately after migration, but warn them that their data may not be available immediately.
+- OneDrive data may not be accessible for a few days after migration, due to OneDrive's crawling and indexing process.
+We suggest having your users log in immediately after migration but warn them that their data may not be available immediately.
 For this reason, it may be best to complete the migration on a Friday so the indexing can happen over the weekend.

-If you are migrating to an Microsoft 365 Small Business Tenant account, the processes will be very similar.
-However, you will not be able to use admin credentials for your Destination endpoint and will instead be using end user credentials.
+- If you are migrating to a Microsoft 365 Small Business Tenant account, the processes will be very similar to the above.
+However, you will not be able to use admin credentials for your Destination endpoint and will instead be using end-user credentials.

 Prepare the Source

 The Google Drive (Own Service Account) connector launched in 2020 and requires the set up of a Google Service account.
 This significantly reduces the likelihood of the migration being throttled.
 This is the option we recommend for all Google Drive migrations.
 Follow the steps below under OAuth2 Requirements for Google Drive (Own Service Account) to set up your environment for this endpoint.